duck-lint/PDF-toolkit/README.md

-# PDF Toolkit (Local Windows CLI or Obsidian Plugin)
+# PDF Toolkit (offline CLI + optional Obsidian UI)

-Small, local, lightweight PDF utility CLI for Windows.
-Everything runs offline once dependencies are installed.
-Front-end through Obsidian plugin availible at https://github.com/duck-lint/pdf-toolkit-obsidian-plugin

-Features:
+A small, local PDF utility for **repeatable document prep workflows** (especially “scan → images → OCR-ready page images”).
+Built to be **CLI-first**, **safe by default**, and **auditable** via per-command JSON manifests.

+This project is intentionally lightweight: once dependencies are installed, it runs fully offline.

+Optional thin UI wrapper: `pdf-toolkit-obsidian-plugin` (keeps the CLI as the contract; the plugin just calls the commands).

+---

+## Why this exists (implementation lens)

+In real workflows, PDF handling turns into “death by a thousand paper cuts”: rotate a few pages, split a big file, render to images, crop borders, split spreads, name files consistently, and leave a trail that someone else can reproduce.

+This tool is meant to make that workflow:
+- **Predictable** (deterministic naming + config precedence)
+- **Safe** (explicit overwrite, dry-run, clear output locations)
+- **Hand-off friendly** (JSON manifest records inputs/options/outputs/actions)
+- **Easy to integrate** (CLI contract usable by scripts or a thin UI wrapper)

+---

+## Features

 - Render PDF pages to PNGs (PyMuPDF)
 - Split a PDF into multiple PDFs
 - Rotate PDF pages or rotate PNGs (Pillow)
-- Split spread scans into single-page images and crop page bounds (Pillow)
+- Prepare “page-images”: split spread scans into single pages + crop page bounds (Pillow)
 - Safe defaults with `--dry-run` and `--overwrite`
-- JSON manifest written for each command
+- JSON manifest written for each command (inputs/options/outputs + action log)

+---

 ## Install (Windows)